Public Complaints Bureau / Biro Pengaduan Awam. Complain via 03-88887777 or fax 03-88887778/37 or click to visit website

 Nayagam is concerned over the government’s decision to stop issuing green ICs since 2004.
 This, he said, meant that thousands of abandoned children in orphanages would have no proof of identity.

-Youth Social and Welfare bureau chief T. Mohan said the setting up of the task force to look into the matter was timely.
-The bureau’s recent on four Tamil primary schools in Puchong revealed that about 10 per cent of the 400 to 500 students did not have birth certificates.
+MIC Youth Social and Welfare bureau chief T. Mohan said the setting up of the task force to look into the matter was timely.
+The bureau’s recent survey on four Tamil primary schools in Puchong revealed that about 10 per cent of the 400 to 500 students did not have birth certificates.
 “And we have 500 Tamil primary schools in the country.
 And this does not include those who have left school and those who have yet to go to school.”

 He said 99 per cent of the children were “stateless” because of the negligence of their parents.
 “In most cases, the children were born out of wedlock with the father refusing to come forward to register the birth and abandoning the family.
 “Some single mothers tried to register the child later and then gave up because of the red tape involved, especially if the registration is done after 42 days.
 “It can sometimes take a few years to get the registration done and many, including the non-governmental organisations, give up after a while.”